baoqger/chrisbao/source/_posts/understand-http1-1-persitent-connection-golang-part2.md

 We observe the underlying TCP connection behavior based on the network analysis tool: `netstat` and `tcpdump`.

-In this post, I will modify the demo app and make it send concurrent requests.
+In this article, I will modify the demo app and make it send concurrent requests.
 In this way, we can have more understanding about HTTP/1.1's persistent connection.

 ### Concurrent requests